Alfresco/acs-deployment/docs/helm/eks-deployment.md

 and proceed to the corresponding section below for installation instructions.

-Please note that we are using `helm upgrade --install` instead of the usual `helm install` so you can simply re-run the command as many time you want and upgrade an eventually existing deployment after tuning values.
+Please note that we are using `helm upgrade --install` instead of the usual `helm install` so you can simply re-run the command as many times as you want and upgrade an eventually existing deployment after tuning values.

 #### Latest Enterprise Version